uclaacm/hackschool-f20/session-3-dom-api/README.md

 ```

 > 🚩 Checkpoint: You should be able to see your button and clock face element
-being outputted in the console.
+> being printed in the console.

 > 🧠 Big Brain Time: What happens if multiple elements match the selector?
 >